zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

     ```
     {{< note >}}The restore script needs root access to kubernetes for the restore operation.{{< /note >}}

-6. The script will ask for the NGINX Management Suite namespace after a 5 second delay.
+6. The script will ask for the NGINX Management Suite namespace.
 Once the namespace has been provided, the script will consume the specified backup-archive.

     {{< note >}}The script will use the utility pod to access all the mounted volumes to restore database directories and core-secrets; and kubectl to restore the k8s configmaps and secrets.
 Before starting the restoration, the script will stop all service pods and start the utility pod.
 After finishing the restore, it will stop the utility pod and start all service pods.{{< /note >}}

 ### Data-only Restoration: Restoration to a Different Cluster

+To restore NGINX Management Suite and the installed modules into a different Kubernetes cluster, follow these steps:

-1. Download the latest NGINX Management Suite Helm chart:
+1. Download the NGINX Management Suite Helm chart for your installed version:

     ```bash
     helm repo add nginx-stable https://helm.nginx.com/stable